Richie Ramone: Ramones

 The relationship of the Ramones members was often rocky, as documented in 22-year tour manager Monte Melnick's book, On the Road with the Ramones, and Mickey Leigh's book, I Slept with Joey Ramone.
-In the documentary End of the Century: The Story of the Ramones, Richie reveals that he had artistic differences with Johnny Ramone that escalated in the recording studio while Richie was remixing Halfway to Sanity at the late night request of Joey Ramone to fix the album.
-Johnny would also refuse to credit Richie for the remixes on the album and would not allow him to write more than one or two songs per album.
+In the documentary End of the Century: The Story of the Ramones, Richie reveals that he had artistic differences with Johnny Ramone that escalated in the recording studio while Richie was re-mixing Halfway to Sanity at the late night request of Joey Ramone to fix the album.
+Johnny would also refuse to credit Richie for the mixing on the album and did not allow him to write more than one or two songs per album.
 However, Richie enjoyed close bonds with songwriter/bassist Dee Dee Ramone and Joey Ramone who stated, "[Richie] saved the band as far as I'm concerned.
 He's the greatest thing to happen to the Ramones.
 He put the spirit back in the band."

 Leaving the Ramones

 Richie left the band abruptly in August 1987 after financial conflicts with Johnny Ramone.
-Richie stated that he had asked for a small percentage of the merchandise income based on his tenure with the band and their use of his name and image, which he claimed Joey and Dee Dee was in favor of, but Johnny refused.
-Richie said that he never felt entitled to a large share as he was not a founding member, but that it was about being a part of the band rather than a hired hand and mentioned feeling left out on tours when the other members would go cash their merchandise checks.
+Richie stated in an interview that he had asked for a small percentage of the merchandise income based on his tenure with the band and their use of his name and image, which he claimed Joey and Dee Dee were in favor of, but Johnny refused.
+Richie added that he never felt entitled to a large share as he was not a founding member and mentioned feeling left out when the other members would go to cash their merchandise checks while on tour.
 After leaving the Ramones, Richie remained friends with Dee Dee and worked on some of his solo recordings.
-He was briefly replaced by Clem Burke of Blondie and The Romantics fame, using the name Elvis Ramone.
-After Elvis played just two gigs, Richie's predecessor Marky Ramone rejoined the band and stayed until the band broke up in 1996.
-After Joey's passing in 2001, Richie was along with Tommy and C. J. the only Ramones to attend his funeral.
-Richie would later express sadness over not being able to reconnect with Joey before his death given their close friendship while in the band.
+He was briefly replaced by Clem Burke of Blondie and The Romantics, before the latter was replaced by Richie's predecessor Marky Ramone.
+After Joey's passing in 2001, the only Ramones to attend his funeral were Richie, Tommy and C. J. Richie would later express sadness over not being able to reconnect with Joey before his death given their close friendship while in the band.